ONLYOFFICE/docspace-api-sdk-swift/docs/FilesThirdPartyIntegrationAPI.md

     open class func saveThirdParty(thirdPartyRequestDto: ThirdPartyRequestDto? = nil, completion: @escaping (_ data: FolderStringWrapper?, _ error: Error?) -> Void)
 ```

+Saves the third-party storage service account.
+For WebDav, Yandex, kDrive and SharePoint, the login and password are used for authentication.
+For other providers, the authentication is performed using a token received via OAuth 2.0.   **Note**: List of provider keys: DropboxV2, Box, WebDav, Yandex, OneDrive, SharePoint, GoogleDrive, kDrive.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/save-third-party/).